man-netcat/Javelin/README.md

 - ezboiii

 You'll need to provide the paths for your AlterWare and Plutonium clients.

-For Plutonium, provide the path to the folder in %localappdata%. (it contains a bin and games folder) For Alterware, provide a directory containing the alterware-launcher.exe Drop ezboiii and h2-mod in the corresponding folders where applicable.
-All games must be owned on steam for this launcher to work.
+- For Plutonium, provide the path to the folder in %localappdata%. (it contains a bin and games folder)
+- For Alterware, provide a directory containing the alterware-launcher.exe
+- For ezboiii and h2-mod, drop the client executables in the corresponding game folders.

+All games must be legally owned on steam for this launcher to work.
 Cracked copies will __not__ work.